Junduck15/IEDGroupProject/README.md

 <br/>

 ## Problem Statement of Our Final Project :
-> Deterioration of mental state due to environmental changes
+> Deterioration of mental state due to feeling of isolation.
 <br/>

 ## Principal functions: